SRJPE/JPE-datasets/scripts/mill-creek-upstream-passage-monitoring/mill-creek-upstream-passage-monitoring-qc-checklist.md

 **NA and Unknown Values**

--   2.9 % of values in the `date` column are NA.
+-   11.9 % of values in the `temperature` column are NA.

+### Notes and Issues:

+-   Count drops significantly after 2014
+-   Water temperature in F?
+Need to double check
+-   Also need to check the units for flow

 ### Add cleaned data back onto google cloud